Radu Cantacuzino

 In 1736, Radu upon his own request was entrusted with the command of a "Illyrian regiment" of soldiers, stationed in Habsburg-controlled Serbia.
 Radu led these troops into battle in Italy during the War of the Polish Succession.
-After returning to Serbia with these troops, Radu, accompanied by his brother Constantin, engaged in a unsuccessful and suspicious scheme to attempt to secure the Balkans for their family, hoping to place Constantin on the throne of Serbia and Radu on the throne of Wallachia, partly through encouraging local rebellions against the Habsburgs.
+After returning to Serbia with these troops, Radu, accompanied by his brother Constantin, engaged in an unsuccessful and suspicious scheme to attempt to secure the Balkans for their family, hoping to place Constantin on the throne of Serbia and Radu on the throne of Wallachia, partly through encouraging local rebellions against the Habsburgs.
 Radu was removed from command in 1740 after being accused of mismanaging his troops.
 By 1744, Radu's claims had begun to be doubted by the aristocrats of Vienna and the prince had also managed to fall into large debts.
 Viewing Radu as politically and morally suspect on account of his debts, his activities in Serbia, and his grants of knighthoods to commoners and merchants in exchange for money, the rulers of the Habsburg Monarchy, Maria Theresa and Francis I, cancelled Radu's rights to the grand mastership and rendered all titles and privileges granted by him invalid.
 His reputation destroyed and hoping to escape the local debt collectors, Radu fled Vienna early in 1745.
 His brother Constantin was arrested in the following year and spent almost forty years in prison.

 After leaving Vienna, Radu and his wife Elisabeth d'Estival travelled around Europe, with Radu offering his services to various nobles and still claiming the position of grand master.
 They travelled to Prussia, Erfurt, Paris, Venice, Dresden, Leipzig, Frankfurt, and possibly thereafter to Rome.
 Finally, they ended up in Kamianets-Podilskyi, Poland (today Ukraine), where Radu died in 1761.